jitsi/handbook/docs/user-guide/keyboard-shortcuts.md

 * F - Show or hide video thumbnails
 * M - Mute or unmute your microphone
 * V - Start or stop your camera
-* A - Manage call quality
+* A - Manage video quality
 * C - Open or close the chat
 * D - Switch between camera and screen sharing
 * R - Raise or lower your hand